-Incarcerated students are not eligible for federal student loans but are eligible for College Work Study and Supplemental Educational Opportunity Grants.
+Must not be incarcerated.
+Incarcerated students are not eligible for federal student loans, but are eligible for College Work Study and Supplemental Educational Opportunity Grants.
+They are also eligible for Pell Grants if not incarcerated in a federal or state penal institution.